List of Shortland Street characters introduced in 1995: Lulu Chatfield

-Lulu Chatfield first arrived in early 1995, having become good friends with Stuart Neilson (Martin Henderson) after his short holiday away from Ferndale.
-It was soon revealed Lulu was a teenage runaway, having been sexually abused by her father.
+Louise “Lulu” Chatfield first arrived in early 1995, having become good friends with Stuart Neilson (Martin Henderson) after his short holiday away from Ferndale.
+It was soon revealed Lulu was a self-harming, teenage runaway, having been sexually abused by her father Andrew (Geoffrey Snell).
 Stuart's mother Marj (Elizabeth McRae) fostered Lulu alongside her husband Laurie (Chich Littlewood) and Lulu became good friends with Minnie Crozier (Katrina Devine).
 Lulu began to date James Thornton (Chris Dykzeul) but was devastated when her father was acquitted of his charges of molestation and tried to hunt her down.
 He was arrested and Lulu broke up with James when he kissed Minnie.
 In 1996 Lulu departed with Marj and Laurie to live in Wellington.